 Yet this isn’t borne out by the facts.

-It is certainly true that women have a much greater fear of crime year after year according to the British Crime Survey, and certainly there are more female victims of certain types of crime such as rape, but the reality is that it is men who are statistically much more likely to become the victims of all violent crime overall, and much more likely to be severely injured or killed as a result.
+It is certainly true that women have a much greater fear of crime year after year according to the Crime Survey of England and Wales as mentioned above, and certainly there are more female victims of certain types of crime such as rape and sexual assault, but the reality is that it is men who are statistically much more likely to become the victims of all violent crime overall, and much more likely to be severely injured or killed as a result.

 Does this mean women shouldn’t justifiably fear rape and sexual assault and take steps to prevent becoming a victim?
 Of course not, to suggest otherwise would be ridiculous.
-But it does mean there is no justification for assuming that it is automatically more dangerous for women to travel.
+What it does mean is that there is no justification for assuming that it is automatically more dangerous for women to travel because of perceived and subjective paradigms.
 It just isn’t.
+Women have some risk of becoming a victim of crime, men have slightly more risk overall, but both in general have overwhelmingly low levels of risk with the vast majority of travellers seeing the world with no problems at all.

-There are absolutely some fundamental practical differences between travelling as a man and travelling as a woman I completely agree.
+It is also important to state that there are absolutely some fundamental practical differences between travelling as a man and travelling as a woman, I completely agree with that.
 Men and women are different after all, and their experiences of travel will be slightly different.
-But that fact alone does not automatically make it more dangerous for women to travel, and that is something that really needs to be emphasized.
+But again, that fact alone does not automatically make it more dangerous for women to travel, and that is something that really needs to be emphasized.

-In fact if you look at my general safety tips for women, and general safety tips for men, on the whole (with a couple of practical differences), they are almost universally the same, and there is a reason for that.
+In fact if you look at my general safety tips for women, and general safety tips for men, on the whole (with a couple of practical differences that reflect the genuinely different experience of travel between the genders), they are almost universally the same, and there is a reason for that.
 Most safety advice and self defence advice is universal and gender neutral.

 So statistically it is a fact that the fear of crime is far greater than the actual risk, but that does not mean that some risk is not real.
 There is risk in everything we do in life, from crossing the road to having a night out, and travel is not immune from that risk either.